Bastzonik/nle_mixdown_metadata_bridge/README.md

 # Description

 `nle_mixdown_metadata_bridge` is a scripting utility for **DaVinci Resolve**.
-It copies source clip names and source TC to a splitted mixdown, imported by Scene Cut Detection via EDL.
+It copies source clip names and source timecode to a splitted mixdown, imported by Scene Cut Detection via EDL.

-This is usefull for roundtrip workflows from NLE systems such as Avid Media Composer or Adobe Premiere Pro to DaVinci Resolve.
+This is useful for roundtrip workflows from NLE systems such as Avid Media Composer or Adobe Premiere Pro to DaVinci Resolve.
 It combines the robustness of a fully baked mixdown with the metadata advantages of an EDL.
-Now you can identify source cameras in mixdowns.
+This allows you to identify source cameras in mixdowns when they are reflected in the source clip names.

 # Workflow
-1. Export a video mixdown and EDL from your NLE of your choice (it's recommendet to delete all EDL lines starting with `M2`)
+1. Export a video mixdown and an EDL from your NLE of your choice (it is recommended to delete all EDL lines starting with `M2`)
 2. Import the mixdown using the EDL within DaVinci's Scene Cut Detection
 3. Create a new timeline with the imported mixdown clips on V1
 4. Import the very same EDL via Timelines → Import, don't point to any media files
 5. Copy the offline clips from the EDL import to V2 above the mixdown clips
-   Now you should have 2 Video Tracks with the same amount of clips and duration:
+   You should now have two video tracks with the same number of clips and identical duration:

    | Track                 |              |              |              |
    |-----------------------|--------------|--------------|--------------|